amosehiguese/amosehiguese/README.md

 1) Backend Developer
 2) Kubernetes Engineer

+## Other Skills
+Frontend: HTML, CSS, JS, and React.

+Languages: Go, Python, Java, JavaScript.

+DevOps: Kubernetes, Docker, Helm...more to come

 ## 👨‍💻 The latest about me

 - 🔭 I’m studying about distributed systems with Go